justinsleight/PowerSweep/readme.md

 ## Getting Started

-PowerSweep is a basic PowerShell ping wweep for local networks.
-It has the ability to  See deployment for notes on how to deploy the project on a live system.
+PowerSweep is a basic PowerShell ping sweep for local networks.
+See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites